 type I: fracture with <3 mm antero-posterior deviation

 type II: fracture with >3 mm antero-posterior deviation

-Limbus fractures are not to be confused with a limbus vertebra.
+Limbus fractures represent bony fractures of the vertebral body rim at the site of attachment of the Sharpey fibres of the intervertebral disc.
+They should not to be confused with a limbus vertebra.
 They can be classified as follows:

 type I: avulsions of the posterior cortical vertebral rim